mtumilowicz/scala-zio2-test-sharing-resources-testcontainers-workshop/README.md

             "a" %% "b" % "1.0"
             ("a" % "b" % "1.0").cross(CrossVersion.binary)
             ```
-        * always use full Scala version instead of the binary Scala version:
+        * set full Scala version instead of the binary Scala version:
             ```
             ("a" % "b" % "1.0").cross(CrossVersion.full)
             ```